-- If you see any calcium precipitate, soak the pump and components in a 50/50 solution of vinegar and freshwater.
+- If you see any calcium precipitate, soak the pump and components in a 25/75 solution of muratic/citric acid and freshwater.
 This will break apart any precipitates and make it easy for you to brush them off for cleaning.

-- Once completed, reassemble the pump and ensure the O’Ring is in proper place.
+- Once completed, reassemble the pump and ensure the O’Ring is in the proper place.

 - Put the pump back into service and reconnect it to your controller and power.